ding-lab/pollock/README.md

 ##### Arguments

 10x_counts_filepath
   *  Results of 10X cellranger run to be used for classification.
 There are two options for inputs: 1) the mtx.gz count directory (typically at outs/raw_feature_bc_matrix), and 2) the .h5 file (typically at outs/raw_feature_bc_matrix.h5).
+NOTE: eventually there will be an option to pass a seurat or scanpy object, but for this version it is limited to just the 10x output.

 module_filepath
   * The location of the tumor/tissue module to use for classification.
 For beta, available modules are stored in katmai at `/diskmnt/Projects/Users/estorrs/pollock/modules`.
 Available modules at this time are the following: `sc_brca`, `sc_cesc`, `sc_hnsc`, `sc_pdac`, and `sn_ccrcc`.
 More general purpose modules will be available soon, but for now the available modules are seperated by technology and tumor/tissue type.